LaserCrafter/lasercrafter.github.io/about.md

 # About

-LaserCrafter is a passionate computer science student who is doing multiple projects ranging from designing a website to making custom keyboard PCBS.
+LaserCrafter is a passionate computer science and Electrical Engineering student at UCSC who is doing multiple projects ranging from designing a website to making custom keyboard PCBS and everything in between.